-Chairman Perry, Ranking Member Correa, and Members of the subcommittee, thank you for the opportunity to testify regarding the canine programs at the Trans-portation Security Administration (TSA), U.S. Customs and Border Protection (CBP) and the Science and Technology Directorate (S&T).
+Chairman Perry, Ranking Member Correa, and Members of the subcommittee, thank you for the opportunity to testify regarding the canine programs at the Transportation Security Administration (TSA), U.S. Customs and Border Protection (CBP) and the Science and Technology Directorate (S&T).
 Canine teams at TSA, CBP, and S&T provide the U.S. Department of Homeland Security (DHS) with reliable and mobile detection capabilities and a visible deterrent against criminal and terrorist threats.
 Detection canines are the best and most versatile mobile detection tool that we have protecting the homeland today.
 Canines have been used by law enforcement and first responder agencies for decades to protect the homeland

-At our Nation's air, land, and sea ports of entry (POEs) and at preclearance locations abroad, CBP officers utilize specially-trained canines for the interdiction of programs aimed at combating terrorism and countering human trafficking.
+At our Nation's air, land, and sea ports of entry (POEs) and at preclearance locations abroad, CBP officers utilize specially-trained canines for the interdiction of narcotics, firearms, and undeclared currency, as well as in support of specialized programs aimed at combating terrorism and countering human trafficking.
 In between the POEs, the U.S. Border Patrol (USBP) uses canines to detect illegal aliens, intercept narcotics, and stop smugglers at checkpoints and along our borders.
 The CBP Canine Training Program maintains the largest and most diverse law enforcement canine training program in the country.
-It is primarily responsible for the initial training of 1,342 of the over 1,448 deployed CBP canine teams throughout the United States.
+It is primarily responsible for the initial training of 1,342 of the over 1,448 deployed CBP canine teams throughout the United States.1 the country.

-TSA procures, trains, and deploys explosives detection canine teams to secure our Nation's transportation systems through visible deterrence and timely, mobile operations that support airports, mass transit, and other transportation facilities across the country.
+TSA procures, trains, and deploys explosives detection canine teams to secure our Nation's transportation systems through visible deterrence and timely, mobile operations that support airports, mass transit, and other transportation facilities across